trojsten/web/README.md

 We currently check the following things:
 - code style
   - the code must follow [black](https://github.com/python/black) codestyle.
-The easiest way to achieve this is automatically format with the `black` tool.
+The easiest way to achieve this is to automatically format the code with the `black` tool.
 This is also enforced by the pre-commit check.
 Note that black is currently not included in the project requirements, because it requires Python 3.6+.
   - imports must be sorted alphabetically (within import categories).
 You can use [`isort`](https://github.com/timothycrosley/isort) to automatically sort imports the correct way.
 This is also enforced by the pre-commit check.
   - the code must also pass [`flake8`](http://flake8.pycqa.org/en/latest/) lint check.
 - tests